phoe/with-branching/README.md

                  (if humongous-p 3000 0))))
 ```

-But it would look like this for the compile-time version:
+But it would look like this for the macroexpand-time version:

 ```lisp
 (defun make-adder (x &key huge-p enormous-p humongous-p)